Eskinder Nega

+In September 2019, Eskinder founded the Balderas Party and became a chairman thereafter.
+A war in Amhara broke out after the Ethiopian government decided to unite the regional special forces in Amhara Region in April 2023.
+He then formed and led Fano's main command named Amhara People's Army since May 2023.

 Early life

 Eskinder was born to highly educated parents, his father having done graduate work at Rutgers University and his mother at the American University of Beirut.
 They eventually divorced and his mother, with whom Eskinder lived, opened a clinic.
-Eskinder is of Amhara ethnic heritage.
+Eskinder is of Amhara origin.

 Eskinder attended Sandford School in Addis Ababa.
 Eskinder moved to the United States in 1980s where he attended college, then studied economics at American University.

 Career

-Eskinder returned to Ethiopia in 1991 after the Marxist Derg was ousted by EPRDF forces.In fact he became one of the adversaries to the regime in the years to come He founded his first newspaper, Ethiopis, in 1993.
+Eskinder returned to Ethiopia in 1991 after the Marxist Derg was ousted by EPRDF forces.
+In fact he became one of the adversaries to the regime in the years to come He founded his first newspaper, Ethiopis, in 1993.

 He also founded other newspapers such as, Askual, Satenaw, and Menelik.

 2005: Treason conviction

 As editor of the newspaper Satenaw, Eskinder was arrested on 28 November 2005 following demonstrations against the results of the Ethiopian general election on 15 May 2005.
 Nega was charged with the capital offenses of treason, "outrages against the Constitution" and "incitement to armed conspiracy".
 Amnesty International designated him a prisoner of conscience, "detained solely for exercising his right to freedom of expression", and called for his immediate release.
 The group also protested the "poor and unsanitary" conditions of his detention at Karchele prison.

 Eskinder was found guilty and served seventeen months' imprisonment before being released by presidential pardon at the end of 2007.
 Following the conviction, Nega's license to practice journalism was revoked and his newspaper was closed by authorities in 2007.
-He instead he began to publish online.
+He instead began to publish online.

 2012: Terrorism conviction

 Eskinder was arrested again along with four politicians on 14 September 2011 after publishing a column that criticized both the Ethiopian government's detainment of journalists as suspected terrorists and its arrest of Ethiopian actor and activist Debebe Eshetu.
 Ethiopian anti-terrorism legislation prohibits "any reporting deemed to 'encourage' or 'provide moral support' to groups and causes the government deems 'terrorists'".

 Eskinder and his co-defendants, including Andualem Aragie, were accused of involvement in Ginbot 7, a group that was recently added to Ethiopian list of terrorist organizations.
 In November, he and his co-defendants were accused by state media of being "spies for foreign forces".
 He was found guilty of terrorism charges on 23 January 2012.
 On 13 July 2012, Eskinder was sentenced to eighteen years in jail on charges of terrorism.
 In 2013, a UN panel found Eskinder Nega's jailing a violation of international law.

-After delaying a decision on seven occasions, Ethiopian Supreme Court upheld Eskinder's 18-year sentence on 1 May 2013.
+After delaying a decision on seven occasions, the Federal Supreme Court upheld Eskinder's 18-year sentence on 1 May 2013.
 On 24 July 2013, Eskinder's "Letter from Ethiopia's Gulag" was published as a New York Times op-ed.